We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

-There’s no amount too much for guinea pigs as long as your pet is hungry.
+There’s no amount too much for guinea pigs as long as your guinea pigs are hungry.

-Just avoid iceberg lettuce due to the high nitrate levels but you can let your guinea pigs consume spinach.
+Just avoid iceberg lettuce because of the high nitrate levels but you can let your guinea pigs consume spinach.

-Like all animals, a balanced diet is important for guinea pigs and there are foods that should only be consumed in small amounts.
+Like all animals, a balanced and healthy guinea pig diet is important and some foods should only be consumed in small amounts.

-You can feed them often but in small amounts once or twice a week.
+You can feed them with leafy greens often but in small amounts once or twice a week.

 Once again, the importance of vitamin C cannot be stressed enough.

-Vitamin C is both present in baby spinach, cooked spinach and normal spinach and helps prevent scurvy and other health issues in guinea pigs.
+Vitamin C is both present in baby spinach and normal spinach and helps prevent scurvy and other health issues in guinea pigs.

-Carrots, capsicums, tomatoes, broccoli, zucchini, celery are all great vegetable choices to keep your guinea pigs healthy, whilst satisfying their seemingly endless appetites.
+Carrots, capsicums, tomatoes, broccoli, zucchini, celery are all great vegetable choices to keep your guinea pigs healthy while also satisfying their seemingly endless appetites.

-When it comes to fruit, there are lots of options that your guinea pig will love that are also high in vitamins.
+When it comes to fruit, there are lots of options that your guinea pig will love.

 In particular, vitamin C is important because like humans guinea pigs cannot produce their own so they need to consume it in their diet.